windytan/redsea/README.md

     $ ./rtl-rx.sh -f 87.9M

 Command line options to this script are passed on to `rtl_fm`.
+(These are not options for redsea.)
+Station frequency,
-Station frequency (`-f`) is mandatory.
-It may also be helpful to set `-p` to the ppm error in the crystal.
+`-f`, is mandatory.
+It may also be helpful to set the ppm error in the crystal using `-p`.
 Gain is set to 40 dB by default.
 The script can be modified to include additional parameters to redsea as well.

 For Raspberry Pi 1 it's necessary to change `-A std` to `-A fast`.
-This changes the arctan calculation in the FM demodulator to a fast integer approximation, so that more cycles will be left to redsea.
+This way more more CPU cycles will be left to redsea.

-Note that `rtl_fm` will tune a bit off; this is expected behavior and is done to avoid the DC spike.
+Note that `rtl_fm` will tune a bit off; this is normal and is done to avoid the DC spike.

 ### Decoding MPX from a file or via sound card